swsec-lab/asymprobe/README.md

 This command re-runs the ASymProbe probing process with the `-patch` flag applied and stores results under `output-patch/` and `report-patch/` instead of `output/` and `report/`.

-Expected runtime: approximately 20--40 minutes, comparable to Section 2.2.
+Expected runtime: approximately 20--40 minutes, comparable to [Section 2.1](#21-running-asymprobe).

 To summarize the patch results, run: